Government, Law & Public Policy Interest Cluster

 What should you know about Recruitment in Government, Law & Public Policy?

 Recruitment in all these sectors is often unstructured and conducted off-campus.
 Most internships/jobs are found through a combination of formal opportunities and professional connections, particularly in Washington, DC.
 For networking tips in DC, this article is a highly recommended read.
-For details about opportunities in DC and California, a great resource to browse is Professor Pitney's employment and internships website and you should also ask to join his weekly mailing list.
+For details about opportunities in DC and California, a great resource to browse is Professor Pitney's employment and internships website and you should also ask to join his internships and jobs mailing list.

 Government internships and jobs are available year-round but summer jobs are typically only posted from January - May, while federal jobs get posted earlier, from September - October.
 Working on a campaign or supporting your local congressperson is a great way to gain valuable experience in government.
 Hiring managers are looking for individuals who have opinions on issues and a sense of passion for making a difference in the world.